laila-damir/Spark-DeltaLake-Lakehouse-HealthCare-Project/README.md

 # The Spark-Delta Lakehouse Project

-This project demonstrates the use of the **Spark ecosystem** to build a Business Intelligence (BI) solution for a big data environment, showcasing the effectiveness of Spark in handling large-scale data processing and analysis.
-It incorporates **Delta Lake** for data storage, **PySpark** for ETL processes, **MDX-like** queries using **Spark SQL** for BI analytics, and **Bokeh** for interactive data visualization.
+This project demonstrates the use of the **Spark ecosystem** to build a comprehensive Business Intelligence (BI) solution for a big data environment, showcasing Spark's capabilities in large-scale data processing, structured streaming, and interactive visualization.
+It incorporates **Delta Lake** for data storage, **PySpark** for ETL processes, **MDX-like queries** using **Spark's cube methods** for BI analytics, and interactive visualizations using **Bokeh** and **Plotly**.

 ## Project Steps

 1. **Defining Business Intelligence Structures**
    - Creating Data Marts using Delta Lake storage.
    - Building ETL Integration Services for populating Data Marts using PySpark.
-    - Testing Slowly Changing Dimension (SCD) capabilities.
+   - Testing Slowly Changing Dimension (SCD) capabilities to manage data history effectively.

 2. **Working with a Multidimensional BI Semantic Model**
-    - Modeling and building a BI cube (Measures and Dimensions) using Spark.
+   - Modeling and building a BI cube (Measures and Dimensions) using Spark's `.cube` methods for aggregating data across multiple dimensions.
-    - Executing MDX-like queries with Spark SQL.
+   - Performing multidimensional analyses by using `.cube` operations in PySpark for BI reporting and analytics.

+3. **Structured Streaming**
+   - Utilizing Spark's structured streaming capabilities with a dataset of 10,000 rows to perform real-time data processing and updates, demonstrating Spark's flexibility with large data volumes.

-3. **Modeling and Visualizing with Bokeh**
+4. **Modeling and Visualizing with Bokeh and Plotly**
-    - Connecting Spark data to Bokeh for interactive visualizations, enabling drill-down and roll-up features.
+   - Creating interactive visualizations for healthcare data analysis:
+     - **Bar Charts**: Displaying billing amounts segmented by year, gender, and medical condition.
+     - **Line Charts**: Representing monthly and quarterly trends in billing amounts over time.
+     - **3D Visualizations**: Visualizing `.cube` query results in a 3D space for an in-depth view.
+   - Both Bokeh and Plotly were used to enable drill-down, filtering, and other interactive features in visualizations.

 ## Requirements